Learning Abroad Center

 Dolóres López

 Dolóres López is President of Fundación Cimas.
 She studied Anthropology at the Pontificia Universidad Católica del Ecuador (PUCE) and holds a bachelor's degree from Evergreen State College and a master’s degree in Social Science and Ecuadorian Studies from the Facultad Latinoamericana de Ciencias Sociales (FLACSO) in Quito.
-She is currently a PhD candidate in the Latin American Cultural Studies Doctoral Program at the Universidad Andina Simón Bolívar in Quito.
-She has conducted research on social and cultural population issues; gained practical experience in working in indigenous and peasant communities; and organized local, national, and international conferences.
-In recent years she has been deeply involved in intercultural research projects and actively participates in community-based processes to identify alternatives for development.
+She received her PhD degree in the Latin American Cultural Studies Doctoral Program at the Universidad Andina Simón Bolívar in Quito.
+She has conducted research on social and cultural population issues, gained practical experience in working in indigenous and peasant communities, and organized local, national, and international conferences.
+In recent years, she has been deeply involved in intercultural research projects in relation with ancestral medicine, the use of pesticides in agriculture and cut flowers for exportation and actively participates in community-based processes to identify alternatives for development.
 She has worked with US students and study abroad programs for many years, including MSID since 1989.

 Program Structure